ashish-panicker/react-ui-challenges/Readme.md

 ├── README.md
 └── /screenshots
 ```
 ---

 ## 🔚 Deliverables

 - A React project for each UI with cleanly separated components
-- Screenshots or screen recordings of your final results
+- Screenshots of your final results
 - A README inside each React app explaining your approach (optional but recommended)
 ---

 Happy coding! 🚀